kayroy247/SendIT/README.md

 4. Navigate to the root of the cloned or downloaded project directory on your computer
 5. Run `npm install` to install all dependencies
 6. Rename the `.env-example` file to `.env` and set the variable values by following the instruction in the file
-6. Finally Run `npm start` to start the server
+6. Finally Run `npm start` to start the server.
+You now have a running copy of Sendit application

 ### Access Endpoints
 7. Access the homepage on a browser through localhost:3000/api/v1